Best Developmental Toys for Babies 6 to 9 Months - Baby Chick

 Rainbow spinning stacker toy

 Stacking rings are a classic toy, and I’ve always loved this “spin” on the original concept.
 This stacker features six double-sided gears that spin onto the pole as they drop.
 At this age, babies can understand the concept of cause and effect and are working on their fine motor skills.
-This toy is excellent for both these areas and visual motor coordination.
-At the start, you will need to help your baby place the gears onto the pole, but eventually, your baby will learn how to do it, and they will play with it again and again!
+This toy is excellent for both of these areas and for visual-motor coordination.
+At the start, you will need to help your baby place the gears onto the pole, but eventually your baby will learn to do it and play with it again and again!

 I’m a big fan of tummy time; at 6-9 months, some babies are ready to crawl and can move around on the floor.
-This toy rolls around and encourages them to chase it for fun gross motor play.
-We can attest because Baby Chick’s Editor in Chief’s daughter started crawling when she was trying to go after her crawl-along toy!
-It features songs, sounds, and lights and includes three languages for learning shapes, numbers, and colors.
+This toy rolls around and encourages them to chase it for fun, gross-motor play.
+We saw this firsthand when Baby Chick’s Editor-in-Chief’s daughter started crawling while trying to reach her own crawl-along toy.
+This one features music, sounds, and lights, and includes four languages for learning shapes, numbers, and colors.

 7. Tissue Box Toy